-Explore the rise of one of the great masters in the European tradition, Rembrandt van Rijn (1606-69).
+Explore the rise of one of the great artists in the European tradition, Rembrandt van Rijn (1606-69).

-This exhibition is the first ever to chart the transformative central decades of Rembrandt’s career, from his arrival in Amsterdam in the mid-1630s to the emergence of his late style in the mid-1650s.
+This exhibition is the first ever to chart the transformative central decades of Rembrandt’s career in the context of the Amsterdam art market, from his arrival in the mid-1630s to the emergence of his late style in the mid-1650s.

-Bringing his paintings, prints and drawings into dialogue with masterpieces by friends, followers and rivals, Rembrandt in Amsterdam will immerse you in the thriving Amsterdam art market of Rembrandt’s time, revealing the exhilarating and stimulating atmosphere that inspired a young artist from Leiden to become the world-renowned master we know today.
+Bringing his paintings, prints and drawings into dialogue with masterpieces by friends, followers and rivals, Rembrandt in Amsterdam will immerse you in the thriving Amsterdam art market of Rembrandt’s time, revealing the exhilarating and stimulating atmosphere that inspired a young artist from Leiden to become the world-renowned painter, draftsman and printmaker we know today.

 This is the first major Rembrandt exhibition in Canada since 1969, as well as the first ever to be presented at the National Gallery of Canada.